waynezhang/app-store-connect-notifier/README.md

 # AppStoreConnect Notifier

-This script fetches app and testflight build state from AppStoreConnect and notify the changes via configured notifiers.
+This script fetches app and testflight build state from AppStoreConnect and notify the changes via configured notifiers(now Slack and LINE are supported).
 Pure TypeScript and no fastlane required.

 ## Configure